SystemsApproach/book/preface.rst

 result, rather than simply optimizing each component.
 In the networking context, that often means going beyond the traditional layered view to see how an issue is best tackled in a way that might touch several layers.
+A good example of this is congestion control, which touches multiple layers and affects both end systems and network devices.
+We treat congestion, a system-wide issue, in its own chapter rather than trying to shoehorn it into the transport layer, for example.
 The Systems Approach has a strong focus on real-world implementation, with the Internet being the obvious example of a widely-deployed, complex networking system.